-If you don’t have your own data and a public dataset doesn’t suit your needs, that’s when you’ll have to explore purchasing data or collecting your own.
+If you don’t have your own speech recognition data and a public dataset doesn’t suit your needs, that’s when you’ll have to explore purchasing data or collecting your own.

 Pre-packaged datasets are speech datasets that have already been collected by a data vendor for the purpose of resale to multiple clients.
 Their main benefit is that they are available for immediate download.

 These datasets can be quite general—like a pronunciation database, where native speakers of a language read a large number of words.
-But they can also be created for very specific applications.
+But you can also create them for very specific applications.